rybla/riib11.github.io/_posts/2025-05-13-using-agda-macros-as-interactive-tactics.md

 We can do this with non-hole terms via quotation e.g. something like

 ```
-intros (quote (x + y))
+intros (x + y)
 ```

-would literally splice `x + y` into the result of the macro expansion without first evaluating the expression.
-But this doesn't wok with holes since holes can't be quoted.
+would literally splice the `x + y` into the result of the macro expansion without first evaluating the expression.
+But this doesn't work with holes since holes can't be quoted.

 And that's exactly what we need: _quoted holes_.